Skip to content

 import { expect } from "vitest";

-} from "vitest-evals";
+import { createJudge, describeEval } from "vitest-evals";

 import { qaHarness } from "./qaHarness";

-const CapitalJudge = createJudge(
+const CapitalJudge = createJudge<string, string>(

 "CapitalJudge",

-async ({ output }: JudgeContext<string, string>) => {
+async ({ output }) => {

 const passed = output.toLowerCase().includes("paris");